0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

 In this section, we show you how to make off-chain transactions and send funds to another account using the Miden client.

 !!! important "Prerequisite steps"
-    - You should have already followed all previous sections.
+    - You should have already followed the [prerequisite steps](prerequisites.md) and [get started](create-account-use-faucet.md) documents.
     - You should *not* have reset the state of your local client.

 ## Create a second account